 Rehab is a lifeline; it offers a true way out from addiction.
 It helps you change your lifestyle, your outlooks and your future by disabling drug and alcohol associations.
 Yet, to truly benefit from its life-changing assets, selecting the correct delivery will be advantageous, along with ensuring you experience the addiction rehab programme you deserve.

 Here’s our take on inpatient addiction rehab vs outpatient addiction rehab – which should you choose?

 What is inpatient addiction rehab?

 Inpatient addiction rehab is a highly sought-after form of rehab.
-Here is where clients will live from their chosen drug and alcohol rehab clinic, while experiencing a structured and personal form of addiction treatment.
+Here is where clients will live from their chosen drug and alcohol rehab hospital, while experiencing a structured and personal form of addiction treatment.

 Via inpatient rehab, you will encounter medical and emotional support on a 24/7 basis, ensuring that you’re comfortable, safe and healthy while at rehab.
 Although it disrupts normal life, although it carries a greater investment, residential rehab is favoured by those with moderate to chronic addictions.
 It is also highly recommended for those with pre-existing mental health issues.

 By selecting inpatient addiction rehab, you will have access to structured and personalised treatment programmes, advancing you through withdrawal, restoration and post-rehab plans.
 You will experience no disruptions, no distractions or not associations to drugs and alcohol.
 A positive, friendly and recovery designed environment will be on offer, standing as your home for at least a 28-day period.

 Inpatient rehab is suited for those who hope to advance through recovery, for those who have limited control over their drug and alcohol cravings, for those who are aiming for long-term recovery, and for those who unfortunately live with an addiction.